Big pictures of motivic and classical homotopy theories: Introduction

+As it is virtually impossible to cover all the preliminaries for motivic homotopy theory in a paper, familiarity with algebraic topology, homological algebra, category theory, model category theory, and algebraic geometry is assumed.

-Here is how this paper is organized: \begin{enumerate} \item In section \S \ref{C}, we will discuss the big picture of classical homotopy theory.
-It will include a picture of what is happening in algebraic topology, homological algebra, and the connection between the two. \item In section \S \ref{M1}, we will discuss the first part of the big picture of motivic homotopy theory, which is analogous to the picture of homotopy theory in algebraic topology. \item In section \S \ref{M2}, we will complete our picture of motivic homotopy theory by discussing the parts analogous to homological algebra, and its connection to the first part of the picture.
-This way we connect the motivic stable homotopy category to Voevodsky's triangulated category of motives. \item In section \S \ref{T}, we will briefly discuss the conjectural motivic $t\text{-structure}$, which builds a way from Voevodsky's motives to the conjectural category of mixed motives. \end{enumerate}
+Here is how this paper is organized: \begin{enumerate} \item In Section \S \ref{C}, we will discuss the big picture of classical homotopy theory.
+It will include a picture of algebraic topology, a picture of homological algebra, and the connection between the two. \item In Section \S \ref{M1}, we will discuss the first part of the big picture in the motivic setting regarding motivic homotopy theory.
+This part is analogous to the picture of algebraic topology in the previous section.
+We will start with a more general discussion about the homotopy theory of simplicial sheaves on a site and then, we apply it to the category of smooth schemes of finite type over a field of characteristic zero with the Nisnevich topology.
+This gives us the motivic unstable homotopy theory.
+Lastly, we build the motivic stable homotopy theory by defining the right notion of spectra. \item In Section \S \ref{M2}, we will complete our big picture of the motivic homotopy theory by discussing the unstable and stable homotopy theory of motivic spaces with transfers.
+This part is analogous to the picture of homological algebra in the first section.
+As we go through this section, we build a link with the previous section which eventually results in a connection between the motivic stable homotopy category and Voevodsky's triangulated category of motives. \item In Section \S \ref{T}, we will briefly discuss the conjectural motivic $t\text{-structure}$, which builds a way from Voevodsky's motives to the conjectural category of mixed motives. \end{enumerate}